Multimodal Conditional 3D Face Geometry Generation: Results

 \subsection{Multimodal Conditioning}

 Beyond the underlying FLAME-based control, we introduce additional conditioning modes to control our diffusion model following \secref{subsec:cond_gen}.
 We now discuss the results of facial geometry generation by conditioning our diffusion model on sketches, sparse 2D landmarks, Canny edges, portrait RGB photos and text.
-To create facial geometry from text input, we leverage the fact that CLIP \cite{clip} embeds both RGB images and text into a shared latent space.
-Therefore, instead of training separate cross-attention layers for text, we re-use those learned from our portrait images and directly feed them with the CLIP vectors obtained from a text prompt.

 Geometries generated for different conditionings from each of these additional modes are shown in \figref{fig:validation-modes}.
-While our generated geometry follows the identity and expression seen in the input conditioning signal, the degree to which the geometry can match the conditioning varies from mode to mode.
-For example, as portrait photos contain the most amount of information about a face when compared to sketches, Canny edges, landmarks or text, geometries generated by conditioning our model on portrait images tend to more tightly constrain the generated identity and expression (also see \tabref{tab:v2v}).

-To control the strength $w$ of the guiding condition, we make use of classifier-free guidance~\cite{cfg} following \eqnref{eq:cfg}. \figref{fig:guidance} demonstrates the effect of different guidance strengths for each condition.
-Increasing the guidance strength increases the effect that the conditioning has on the resulting geometry.
-For example, in \figref{fig:guidance}, the expression of the generated geometry of the subject in the first row displays stronger wrinkles, and a closer match to the portrait image when setting $w=3$ compared to setting it to $w=1$.
-Finally, despite training on purely studio data, we show how our model responds to conditionings derived from in-the-wild data in \figref{fig:inthewild}.